usfirst-frc-2135/scouting_web/README.md

 __Viewing Data in Tables__

-The way to look at the (local) database is by navigating to localhost/phpMyAdmin in your browser (if you can't find this, you should be able to navigate to http://localhost/MAMP/ which should have info on getting to phpMyAdmin).
+The way to access the database is by navigating to `localhost/phpMyAdmin` in your browser (if you can't find this, you should be able to navigate to http://localhost/MAMP/ which should have info on getting to phpMyAdmin).
 On the left you should see all the database names and you can click on one to show all the tables in that database.
 You can click on the table name and it should show you the structure and data in each table.
 This should show you everything you want to know about the tables.

 __Debugging PHP code__